What is the Difference between Acupuncture and Dry Needling?

 Integrated Approach to Pain Relief

-Conditions Treated with Acupuncture and Dry Needling
+Conditions Treated with Orthopedic Acupuncture

 • Joint Pain, Tendonitis, Acute Injuries, Muscle Sprains